ringcentral/ringcentral-api-docs/docs/calllog_sync.md

 **Sync Type** - type of synchronization action, one of the following:

-**Full Sync (FSYNC)** – retrieval of all messages satisfying client criteria (i.e. all incoming SMS messages within the last day).
+**Full Sync (FSync)** – retrieval of all messages satisfying client criteria (i.e. all incoming SMS messages within the last day).
 FSYNC request defines the initial Sync Frame and produces the first Sync Token (see below) for subsequent flow.

-**Incremental Sync (ISYNC)** – retrieval of messages which have been changed since last Full or Incremental Sync.
+**Incremental Sync (ISync)** – retrieval of messages which have been changed since last Full or Incremental Sync.
 Client has to provide previously returned Sync Token which contains all the information about Sync Frame.

 **Sync Token** – special token which is included in FSYNC/ISYNC response and has to be included in next ISYNC request.
 It allows the server to understand which call log state is currently known to the client and respond with changes accordingly.
 The Sync Token is generated according to the following principles: